kafecho/windows-couchdb/README.md

 You must ensure that your Windows nodes have been correctly configured with PowerShell and WinRM ( see: http://docs.ansible.com/intro_windows.html ).

+You might have to configure your Windows firewall to allow external access to the CouchDB instance once it has been installed.

 How it works
 ------------

-Due to the limited Windows support in Ansible 1.9.1 (i.e. lack of windows template module), this role implements a "phone home" pattern where some of the tasks run on the Ansible 'control' node.
-The Windows node then get in touch (via HTTP) to retrieve the results of certain actions.
+Due to the limited Windows support in Ansible 1.9.1 (i.e. lack of a windows template module), this role implements a "phone home" pattern where some of the tasks run on the Ansible 'control' node.
+The Windows nodes then get in touch (via HTTP) to retrieve the results of tasks.

+The role also uses PowerShell scripts in places to drive the installers.

+For more information, see these slides: http://www.slideshare.net/jhawkesworth/ansible-windows-and-powershellpresentation

 Role Variables
 --------------